+If the AMF does not determine that the PDU Session shall only use Control Plane CIoT 5GS Optimisation, the AMF provides the Preferred Behaviour for MT data Indicator as described in clause 5.31.2.

 The following rules apply for the use of the Control Plane Only Indicator during PDU session establishment:

 - If N3 data transfer was not successfully negotiated, all PDU sessions shall include Control Plane Only Indicator.